odea-project/qAlgorithms/report/report.md

 While the resulting bins might be overall worse, the case of a good bin being connected to a noise region by a duplicate scan was not observed.
-While one or more duplicates could be removed, it is unlikely such an approach would increase bin quality.
+While one or more duplicates could be removed, it is unlikely such an approach would increase in quality.

 **2) Too Strict Separation**

 1.3% of all bins fulfilled this criterion.
-Notably, they were smaller than average with a majority having a binsize of 5.
+Notably, they were smaller than average with a majority having a bin size of 5.
 This resulted in 0.1% of all points being affected.
 For multiple bins, it was possible to find at least one point in the vector of discarded points that could be associated with the bin in question.
-There is very little overlap between this condition and others, with over 97% of cases being exclusively "too close" to another point.
+There is very little overlap between this condition and others, with over 97% of cases are exclusively "too close" to another point.
 Of these, some are two correctly separated bins where one includes a point that lies within the tolerated distance of the other.
 However, if they were combined, the critical distance would be reduced and the gap between them too large.
-While no method to count them is in place, such occurrences should be counted to case 7).
+While no method to count them is in place, such occurrences should be counted to case 7.

 A probable cause for wrong separations is that during the subsetting in mz, bins start out very large.
 This leads to extremely small critical distances,